 Please send any expressions of interest for work to:

 [email protected] - Attn: Dr. Sally

-or placement positions (veterinary nurse or veterinary student) to:
+or placement positions (Veterinary nurse or Veterinary student) to:

-[email protected] - Attn: Nurse Nikki
+[email protected] - Attn: Nurse Sarah

 Our hospital offers dedicated feline areas within the layout of the hospital.
 This means that your cat is going to be more relaxed and comfortable being treated by us, when compared with traditional general practices layouts.